 Serum UEC: determine renal function, severity of hyponatraemia, other electrolyte disturbances (hyperkalaemia may suggest adrenal insufficiency), serum uric acid (may be reduced in SIADH and other salt wasting syndromes, but raised in hypovolemic states)

-Serum osmolality and osmolar gap: severity of osmolar derangement, determination of pseudo versus true hyponatraemia, hypertonic/normotonic or hypertonic hyponatraemia causes, may identify foreign solutes (gap)
+Serum osmolality: severity of osmolar derangement, determination of pseudo versus true hyponatraemia, hypertonic/normotonic or hypertonic hyponatraemia causes

 Urine osmolality: differentiates between conditions with impaired free water excretion by kidney (e.g. SIADH); may be appropriate or inappropriate given clinical situation.
-In particular a high urine osmolality suggests excess ADH whereas low urine osmolality suggests increased free water intake.
+In particular, a high urine osmolality suggests excess ADH whereas low urine osmolality suggests increased free water intake.

 Urinary sodium: differentiates between SIADH (high urinary sodium if salt intake retained) and hypovolaemic hyponatraemia (low urinary sodium).

+Others, underlying cause

-Serum albumin: exclude pseudohyponatraemia
+Serum albumin: nephrotic syndrome, cirrhosis

-Serum glucose: glucose-induced water efflux from cells occurs with raises in serum glucose leading to proportionate hyponatraemia.

-TSH: exclude hypothyroidism
+Serum glucose: pseudohyponatraemia.

-Serum cortisol?
-Or Short synacthen test: exclude adrenocortical failure
+Cortisol, ACTH or Short synacthen test: exclude adrenocortical failure

+TSH, FT4: exclude primary/secondary hypothyroidism

-Serum fasting lipids? exclude pseudohyponatraemia
+Serum fasting lipids: exclude pseudohyponatraemia

-Serum protein electrophoresis?
-Or Bence Jones protein?: exclude pseudohyponatraemia
+Serum and urine protein electrophoresis: exclude pseudohyponatraemia

-Plain Chest X-ray: may identify lung masses, other pulmonary disease associated with SIADH (if the patient is high risk of malignancy then CT may be more sensitive).
+Plain Chest X-ray/CT: lung masses, other pulmonary disease associated with SIADH

 Head CT or MRI: exclude intracranial pathology (cerebral salt wasting)

-OTHER TESTS?

-The investigations reveal that Ferdinand has ……..

-I need to know exactly which blood tests//urine tests and their results you would like to include.

-Ferdinand’s plain chest X-ray is reported as being within normal limits.

-The results of the Brain CT scan are awaited.

-What are the possible adverse consequences of hyponatraemia?
+Further tests:

+uNa 154mmol/l

+uOsmolality 713mmol/kg

+Cortisol 186nmol/l [100-540]

+FT4 5.6pmol/l [10.7-17.0]

+TSH 1.20mIU/L [0.34-3.4]

+LH 0.6U/L [<12]

+FSH 2.7U/L [<12]

+Testosterone 0.9nmol/l [7.0-31.0]

+IGF-1 <2.0nmol/l [8-42]

+Prolactin 255mIU/L [<450]

+Chest X-ray

+“The mediastinal and cardiac silhouettes are within normal limits.
+The lungs and pleural spaces are clear.
+There is no free air.”

+MRI brain & pituitary fossa

+The sella is expanded and contains a large mass with suprasellar extension.
+The mass measures approximately 36 x 41 x 41 mm in diameter and has a 'snowman' appearance on the coronal images due to indentation at the diaphragma sellae.
+The mass is heterogenous on the T2-weighted sequence with areas of hypointensity and slight hyperintensity when compared with the adjacent grey matter.
+The mass is relatively homogenous in intensity on the T1 weighted sequence and is predominantly isointense to the adjacent grey matter.
+Moderate, inhomogenous enhancement is demonstrated on the postcontrast image.
+Superiorly, the mass displaces the circle of Willis.
+Its immediate branches demonstrate normal flow voids.
+There is also superior displacement of the optic chiasm with compression of the chiasm the superior margin of the mass and inferior frontal lobes, worse on the right.
+On the left the tumour extends lateral to the intracranial line with loss of cavernous sinus enhancement medial to the carotid Impression: Appearances are in keeping with a large pituitary macroadenoma with suprasellar extension.
+There is compression of the optic chiasm, worse on the right with likely invasion of the left cavernous sinus What are the possible adverse consequences of hyponatraemia?
 How does the time course of the condition affect the risk of adverse sequelae?

 Due to low extracellular osmolality in hyponatraemia, water moves along the osmotic gradient into cells leading to cell swelling.

 Neuronal swelling is responsible for many of the adverse clinical manifestations of hyponatraemia, namely acute hyponatraemic encephalopathy.
 The CNS tries to combat neuronal swelling by shunting fluid from the interstitial space into the CSF.
 If this mechanism is overwhelmed then cerebral oedema results with the encephalopathic complications ranging from mild (nausea, headache, vomiting) to severe (confusion, seizures, herniation, coma, death).
 Premenopausal women, and those with an acute (less than 48 hours) onset of hyponatraemia appear to be most at risk of this condition.
-Acute hyponatraemia may also be associated with acute pulmonary oedema, as well as normocapnoeic or hypercapnoeic respiratory failure/depression (why?).